 \Reminder: Potential inclement weather make-up dates are marked with numbered snowflakes in June.
-These dates will be used in numerical order, beginning with Thursday, June 15, 2023.
-Inclement weather days/emergency systemwide closings cannot be predicted.
-It is recommended that vacations not be scheduled until after June 23, 2023, to avoid scheduling conflicts.
+These dates will be used in numerical order, beginning with Thursday, June 6, 2024.
+It is recommended that vacations not be scheduled until after June 13, 2024, to avoid scheduling conflicts.